-This file provides the trajectory of each image used with the string method.
+This file provides the trajectory of image coordinates used with the string method (image coordinates are reference values used in restraint functions).
 Columns correspond to the collective variable and rows are time steps.
 These data are written at the same timing with dcdfile (crdout_period) See String method section for the string method.
 (Required if String method)